 There is nothing WRONG with your child.
 Your child is absolutely wonderful, but does have some disabilities that make it difficult for them to handle academics or the pressures of the world around them.
 They need help!
 Special Education is not just a label to tell you what your child can’t do.

 It raises up everything they CAN DO!
 And it gives your child the support they need to succeed.

 If your school determines that they want to do Special Education testing for your child, they will call you in for a meeting.
 There is quite a bit of paperwork that goes into Special Education, so don’t hesitate to stop and ask questions at any point.

 Your school should explain the interventions that they have already tried to support your child.
 There is a wide range of academic interventions such as extra reading time with another teacher, or behavior interventions such as a special behavior chart where you child monitors how well they are doing at specific times throughout the day.

-If your child is being referred for Special Education testing, they will first explain what tests will need to be administered.
-Different tests are administered based on what areas your child is struggling in.
+The first step of Special Education testing, is to explain the tests that will need to be administrered.
 There may be cognitive tests, IQ testing, observations, surveys, checklists, etc.

 All of these tests correlate to different categories in Special Education.
 There are 13 categories of Special education as defined by the Individuals with Disabilities Education Act (IDEA).

 - Hearing Impairment

 - Multiple Disabilities

 - Orthopedic Impairment